stephenkostas/liferay-docs/developer/customization/articles/product-navigation/01-adding-custom-panel-categories.markdown

 # Adding Custom Panel Categories

-This tutorial explains how to add new Panel
-Categories to the menu.
-Adding new Panel Apps is covered in the next section.
+[TOC levels=1-4]

-There are three steps to creating a new category:
+There are three steps to creating a new Panel category:

 1. Create the OSGi structure and metadata.